Frequently Asked Questions

 8. DO WOMEN IN other countries ALSO MAKE MOONCATCHER KITS?

 Yes.
-We have five sewing cooperatives in Uganda, one in Malawi and another in Kenya.
+We support five sewing cooperatives in Uganda (as well as a soap making cooperative), two in Malawi (the most recent of which just became operational in April, 2019) and another in Kenya.
 In October of 2018 we opened a sewing center in New Delhi, India where five women are employed full-time and make up to 2000 kits per month.
+In 2020 we will be working to establish a new cooperative in Haiti.
 We try to buy supplies locally whenever possible in each of the countries where kits are produced.
 Supporting the local economy and working to make this project sustainable is very important to The MoonCatcher Project.

 In other countries in Africa and around the world we send cut supplies or patterns for people to make our kits.
 We also send as many finished kits as possible with non-profit and faith groups traveling to countries all over the world.